Celebrating a Major Milestone for the St. Louis River Estuary

 While this milestone marks the completion of sediment remediation projects on the Minnesota side of the estuary, restoration work continues.
 Habitat restoration, wetland enhancement, monitoring efforts, and additional projects on the Wisconsin side of the estuary will help move the St. Louis River closer to delisting as an Area of Concern in the coming years.

 "Today, with our partners, we celebrate the completion of the eight sites that were remediated in the St. Louis River Estuary," said Kris Eilers, Executive Director of the St. Louis River Alliance.
 "This is part of the greater Area of Concern cleanup process and brings us closer to delisting as an Area of Concern.
+We are especially grateful to community members who, through their concern and love for the river, stepped up to make it possible for us to secure state bonding dollars that triggered the federal match totaling $73 Million that has funded the contaminated sediment clean-up.”

 "As time goes by, this work will remain a living example of collaboration.
 We can look back on and remember the importance of the partnerships necessary to creatively solve problems and remove obstacles.
 It is a reminder that we possess the knowledge and ability to live in reciprocity with each other and the river—and use this success to continue restoring, protecting, and caring for the St. Louis River."